Andres9888/Back-End-Test/TICKETS.md

 ---

 I checked a few times to make sure I was adding the order prices correctly.
-The total I had was 63.91 which is different 74.23 you wanted to get and 51.28 you would have got if there was a bug.
+The total I had was 63.91 which is different from the 74.23 you wanted to get and 51.28 you would have got if there was a bug.

-We might to review this to make sure the items listed are correct or maybe I am making a mistake somewhere.
+We might have to review this to make sure the items listed are correct.
+More than likely you want a similar item and got it missed up.
+For example Cheeseburger with Cheese Pizza or something like this.

 ## Updating An Order
 ### QA Notes